ben-newell/configuration/README.md

 This setup has been tested on macOS versions 10.13, 10.14, 10.15+.

-Post download and Setup Wizard completion, setup iCloud syncing for Mail.app, Contacts.app, Calendar.app, and Notes.app.
+Post Setup Wizard, I would setup iCloud syncing for Mail.app, Contacts.app, Calendar.app, and Notes.app.
 To set up iCloud syncing:

 System Preferences --> Internet Accounts --> Select gmail and tick: